Mortgage Prequalification: Your First Step Toward Getting a Home Loan

 What is mortgage prequalification?

 Mortgage prequalification is a lender’s informal assessment of how much money you might be able to borrow to buy a home.
 Lenders will prequalify you based on the financial information you provide, like your income, debt, savings, and assets.
-During prequalification, the lender often takes what you say at face value and gives you a rough estimate of the loan amount you may qualify for.

-The process is free, takes a few minutes, and doesn’t require you to submit any paperwork or financial documents.
+Getting prequalified is free, takes a few minutes, and doesn’t require you to submit any paperwork or financial documents.
 Many lenders offer online prequalification tools, and most use a soft credit inquiry, which doesn’t affect your credit score.

 Prequalification vs. preapproval: What’s the difference?

 Prequalification and preapproval are two terms often used interchangeably.
 However, they’re two distinct steps in the mortgage approval process.
+At a high level, getting prequalified requires no documentation and is a soft credit check while getting preapproved is a more formal process that requires a hard credit check.

 In short, a prequalification makes sense when you’re in the early stages and just want to know a budget to work with.
 A preapproval is the next step once you’re ready to start hunting for your dream house.